jabirali/bodge/README.md

 One of the main features of this package is a simple syntax if all you want to do is to create a real-space lattice Hamiltonian with some superconductivity.
-For instance, say that you want a $100\times100$ s-wave superconductor with a chemical potential $μ = -3t$, s-wave superconducting gap $Δ_s = 0.1t$, magnetic spin splitting along the z-direction $m = 0.05t$, and with nearest-neighbor hopping parameter $t = 1$.
-Using Bodge, you write:
+For instance, say that you want a $100a\times100a$ s-wave superconductor with a chemical potential $μ = -3t$, superconducting gap $Δ_s = 0.1t$, magnetic spin splitting along the z-direction $m = 0.05t$, and with nearest-neighbor hopping parameter $t = 1$.
+Using Bodge, you can just write:

 ```python
 from bodge import *